marklogic-community/mongo2marklogic/sample/README.md

 ![mongo2marklogic](http://developer.marklogic.com/media/mongo2marklogic.png)

-# Getting your data out of Mongo
+# Get your data out of Mongo

 Use the [mongodump][] tool to get you data out of MongoDB.
 To dump all your databases and collections from Mongo, do: